 Has coastal (nutrient) pollution caused the Florida red tide?

 Florida red tides develop 10-40 miles offshore, away from man-made nutrient sources.
-In contrast to the many red tide species that are fueled by nutrient pollution associated with urban or agricultural runoff, there is no direct link between nutrient pollution and the frequency or initiation of red tides caused by K. brevis.
-Red tides occurred in Florida long before human settlement, and severe red tides were observed in the mid-1900s before the state’s coastlines were heavily developed.
-However, once red tides are transported inshore, they are capable of using man-made nutrients for their growth.
+In contrast to the many red tide species fueled by nutrient pollution associated with urban or agricultural runoff, there is no direct link between nutrient pollution and the frequency or initiation of red tides caused by K. brevis.
+Red tides affected Florida long before human settlement.
+Severe red tides occurred in the mid-1900s before the state’s coastlines were heavily developed.
+However, once red tides are transported inshore, they can use man-made nutrients for their growth.

 How can we control Florida’s red tides?